 Bachelor's Completion Financial Aid

 At Roberts, we are committed to helping students meet the financial obligation to earn a degree and advance a career.
-Our Financial Aid Office works to assist all students in their effort to maximize financial aid.
+Our Office of Student Financial Services works to assist all students in their effort to maximize financial aid.
 Annually, Roberts awards financial assistance to over 75% of bachelor's completion and graduate students, which includes Federal and NYS aid.
 Contact your program counselor to see if you qualify for a scholarship.

 Tuition Assistance Opportunities

 Federal Pell Grants

 Up to $5,165 per year

 & Yellow Ribbon Program

 Employer Tuition Assistance

 Complete the "Free Application for Federal Student Aid" (FAFSA) available at www.fafsa.ed.gov, or download the new FAFSA App (Google Play or Apple (iOS) Store) to complete it on your mobile device, available October 1st for the following academic year.
 The Federal school code for Roberts is 002805.